 Staff Note.
 The Comment asserts that this section is consistent with Section 2306.
-Section 2306 is an odd section which asserts the not very startling rule that an agent does not have authority to defraud the principal.
+Section 2306 is an odd section which states that an agent does not have authority to defraud the principal.
 The staff has not felt it necessary to provide such an obvious rule in this draft.